-• There should be no direct lighting onto any new bat roosting features created.

-- Consideration of the available lighting technology to minimise impacts on bats, i.e. use of LED lighting (as opposed to high pressure sodium, mercury, and white SON).
+- There should be no direct lighting onto any new bat roosting features created; - Consideration of the available lighting technology to minimise impacts on bats, i.e. use of LED lighting (as opposed to high pressure sodium, mercury, and white SON).
 These have been shown to have the least impact on bats (as well as invertebrates) as they emit little UV light (which attracts invertebrates).
-These lamps can be programmed to switch off, or dim at certain times: - Directional lighting where light spillage is avoided.
-Hoods / cowls can be used to direct light below the horizontal plane (ideally at an angle less than 70 degrees); - Lights should be designed to be as low to the ground as possible (specifically not above 8 m), this should be taken into account when designing the ménage floodlighting; and - Lights switched off at night (particularly during the months of March to October, inclusive when bats are active), or at least motion sensored.
+These lamps can be programmed to switch off, or dim at certain times; - Directional lighting where light spillage is avoided.
+Hoods / cowls can be used to direct light below the horizontal plane (ideally at an angle less than 70 degrees); - Lights should be designed to be as low to the ground as possible (specifically not above 8 m), and; - Lights switched off at night (particularly during the months of March to October, inclusive when bats are active), or at least motion sensored.

-5.3.2 Reptiles
+6.3.2 Reptiles